EricLafortune/StealthRunner/README.md

 * The command-line tool `xxd` (Debian package `xxd`), for converting simple hex source files to binary files.
 * My [Video Tools](https://github.com/EricLafortune/VideoTools/) for the
-  TI-99/4A, for computing speech coefficients and for creating the intro video.
+  TI-99/4A, for computing speech coefficients, for converting music, and for creating the intro video.
 * A Java development environment (Debian package `openjdk-17-jdk`, for example), version 14 or higher, for the video tools.
 * The [xdt99](https://github.com/endlos99/xdt99) cross-development tools, for